 Saving Data Using JSON Parameters

-There are five such built-in parameters:
+There are five built-in parameters you can use:

 • @json_values_f1 (or @JsonValuesF1)